Jed Wallace: Portsmouth

 Wallace progressed through Portsmouth's reserve and academy.
 On 20 March 2012, Wallace returned to Farnborough on a one-month loan deal, making his debut the following day in a match against Dover Athletic in the first of six appearances for the club.
 Having returned to Portsmouth in April 2012, he appeared on the bench for the first time, in a loss at Nottingham Forest.

 The start of the 2012–13 season saw Wallace make his senior Portsmouth debut as he started a League Cup 3–0 defeat against Plymouth Argyle on 14 August 2012.
 After no further first team appearances over the following weeks, he was loaned to Isthmian League side Whitehawk for a month in October 2012 to gain playing time.
 After scoring on his debut, in a 3–1 win over Wingate & Finchley, he netted his first a hat-trick in a 5–0 win against Merstham a few weeks later.
 His loan ended in mid-November but was then renewed several times over the following weeks.

 On Christmas Eve 2012, Wallace was recalled from loan and named as a substitute against Yeovil.
-He made his league debut on 1 January 2013, coming on as a substitute in a 0–5 defeat at Swindon.
-He scored his first goal for the club in the first match he started for them, a 1–3 home defeat against Hartlepool on 26 January.
+He made his league debut on 1 January 2013, coming on as a substitute in a 5–0 defeat at Swindon.
+He scored his first goal for the club in the first match he started for them, a 3–1 home defeat against Hartlepool United on 26 January.
 He finished the season with six goals, but could not prevent Pompey dropping into League Two, upon which the club exercised the one-year contract extension in Wallace's deal.

 After beginning the 2013–14 season in the first team, Wallace found himself often dropped to the bench after the arrival of Richie Barker as manager.
 Wallace turned down two offers of a new contract from Portsmouth, and in November 2013 his teammate David Connolly revealed that clubs were submitting bids for him.
 In January 2014, Wallace turned down another offer from Pompey, but the club rejected a reported £250,000 bid from Peterborough.
 Having returned to being a regular starting player after the dismissal of Barker and appointment of former academy manager Andy Awford as manager, Wallace re-entered contract talks at the end of the season.
 In June 2014, Wallace signed a new three-year deal.

 Despite this new contract, Wallace continued to be linked to moves, with speculation that Brighton were interested in him, but no official bid was ultimately entered.
 He ended the 2014–15 season as the club's top goalscorer with 17 goals, also winning him the club's Player of the Season Award.
 He was also included in the League Two PFA Team of the Year.